 Description

-On these principal beams, a further set of stout turned posts supporting purlins.
-Between the side walls, a pair of gates with quatrefoil panels in the lower half and turned balusters in the upper, with scrolled wrought-iron spikes between them; decorated strap hinges to the top and bottom rails.
+On the principal beams, there is an additional set of stout turned posts that support the purlins.
+Between the side walls, a pair of gates is adorned with quatrefoil panels in the lower half and turned balusters in the upper half, featuring scrolled wrought-iron spikes between them and decorated strap hinges on the top and bottom rails.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.